Nigje/Davli/README.md

 - Standard Repository Implementation example.

-- Autofac documentation.

 - Minio documentation.

 - Settings documentation.

 - Filter documentation.

+- Add Automapper.

-- Add Docker and cocker-compose.yml
+- Add Docker and cocker-compose.yml.

-- Add Serilog, Elasticsearch, kibana, enginx
+- Add Serilog, Elasticsearch, Kibana, Fluentd, Nginx.

 ## Integrate with a project

-Davli is designed for ASP.Net Web API applications and there is a sample project that you can analyze Davli.
+Davli is designed for ASP.Net Web API applications and there is a sample project that you can debug Davli.
 To integrate it with your project you should do some changes in `Program.cs` and `Sturtup.cs`.
 At the first step, you should register `AutofacServiceProviderFactory` by using it as the following in the `Program.cs` file to integrate `Autofac` with project.

 ```c#
 public static IHostBuilder CreateHostBuilder(string[] args) =>